 We can map your brain before as well as after a number of meditation sessions and show you the results to verify that your brain is operating coherently and optimally.

 To illustrate here is an example on the left of a brain with anxiety.
 The map shows levels of brain activity; the green colour represents a coherent normal brain, the light blue and blue represent “under” activity while the yellow and red represents “over” activity of the brain.
 In 2013 Dr Jeffrey Fannin mapped a person with an anxiety disorder.
 The brain was predominately “over” active.
 After practicing meditation under Dr Fannin’s supervision the same person’s brain was mapped again.
 This showed and confirmed that the person’s brain changed to normal and coherent activity.

 In summing up the journey from survival to creation, it is all about changing your mindset and habits to minimise fear (stressful fight or flight response) and maximise love, gratitude (relaxation response) and freedom to restore balance and wholeness.
 Ultimately you will release the chains of addictions and be in a state of blissful contentment within.
 Feeling total freedom, vibrant health, confidence and happiness.

-Editors Note: Sharada will be offering Brain Mapping sessions to participants of the Healing Summit in Berlin in March 2015.
+Editors Note: Sharada was offering Brain Mapping sessions to participants of the Healing Summit in Berlin in March 2015.